Standalone Install Note

 -

-const app = cloudbase.init({ env: "your-env-id", });
+const app = cloudbase.init({ env: "your-env-id" });

 export const db = app.rdb();

-// Fetch latest posts const { data, error } = await db .from("posts") .select("*") .order("created_at", { ascending: false });
+const { data, error } = await db .from("posts") .select("*") .order("created_at", { ascending: false });

 if (error) { console.error("Failed to load posts", error.message); }

-Scenario 3: Insert / update / delete rows
+Example: insert / update / delete

-// Update await db.from("posts").update({ title: "Updated" }).eq("id", 1);
+await db.from("posts").insert({ title: "Hello" }); await db.from("posts").update({ title: "Updated" }).eq("id", 1); await db.from("posts").delete().eq("id", 1);

 -